CrashOverride85/zc95/docs/Build.md

 * Bad/incorrect PFET - e.g. not an IRF9Z24**NPBF**
 * Too low value sense resistor (if DAC value is 2400), or too high (if DAC value is 3400)
 * Incorrect resistor value in the opamp circuit - likely if the final voltage is wildly off.
 Also suspect a bad/cracked resistor or poor solder joint if the final voltage keeps changing between power cycles
+* If either chanel 1+2 or 3+4 fail with the same figures, take a close look at the corresponding ADC input pin on the Pico (pin 31/ADC0 for chan 1+2 or 32/ADC1 for chan 3+4) for bad solder joints.

-**Note**: If calibration fails, the 9v supply is switched off, so this not being present after a calibration failure is not a fault.
+**Note**: If calibration/self test fails, the 9v supply is switched off, so this not being present after a calibration failure is likely a symptom not a cause.

-[jumpers]: images/jumpers.jpg "J8 with jumpers fitted"
 [main board]: images/main_board.jpg "Unpopulated main board"
+[main board_jumpers]: images/main_board_jumpers.jpg "Main board with jumpers set"

+[thermistor1]: images/thermistor1.jpg "Thermistor attached"

 [main board populated]: images/main_board_populated.jpg "Populated main board"
-[main board idc]: images/main_board_idc.jpg "IDC socket on main board"
-[zc624 smt only]: images/zc624.jpg "ZC624 as received from JLCPCB"
-[zc624 populated]: images/zc624_populated.jpg "Fully populated ZC624"

 [front panel controls-bottom]: images/fpc_bottom.jpg "Unpopulated front panel controls board - bottom"
 [front panel controls-top]: images/fpc_top.jpg "Unpopulated front panel controls board - top"
 [front panel controls-top-populated]: images/fpc_top_populated.jpg "Populated front panel controls board - top"